mxriannar/mxriannar/README.md

 </div>
 <br>

-Programming student, I'm looking for an opportunity to develop and apply all content acquired in courses and previous experiences.
-I worked for a year at <b>Mercado Livre</b> as a Backend Software Developer and I'm currently studying Frontend at Alura and DevQuest from Dev em Dobro.
+Programming student, I'm looking for an opportunity to develop and apply all the content acquired in courses and previous experiences.
+I worked for a year as a Backend Software Developer, I'm studying Systems Analysis and Development at college and I'm currently taking courses at Alura and also DevQuest - Web full stack.
 <br>
 <br>